 There are many different causes of acid reflux, but one of the most common is an overly full stomach.
 With gastric sleeve, about 75% of the stomach is removed.
-This makes it very easy to fill your stomach quickly, which often puts you at risk for acid reflux.
+This makes it very easy to quickly fill your stomach, which often puts you at risk for acid reflux.
 Your doctor may recommend a long-term medication to prevent acid reflux, like Prilosec.

 Starting your exercise right away is important.
 But you won’t be physically ready to do any heavy lifting or jogging.
 You should expect to be frequently walking.
 Walking is beneficial for two reasons.

 First, it helps avoid complications as it improves blood flow, prevents blood clots, and otherwise helps with the healing process.
 Second, walking is shockingly effective for weight loss.
 You burn a significant number of calories when you walk a few hours a day, making it an effective way to kick-start your weight loss efforts.

 Different patients have different reactions after surgery.
 Some patients have loose stool, feeling as though they need to use the bathroom to empty their bowels frequently.
 Others experience constipation.
 Constipation may be severe enough that you’ll want to take a stool softener.
 Be prepared for both issues, as you never know which one you may experience.